Peter Oswald: Career

-Oswald was the first writer/playwright-in-residence at Shakespeare's Globe theatre, London, for which he wrote three new plays, from 1998 to 2009.
-He was later playwright-in-residence at the Finborough Theatre.
+Oswald was the first playwright-in-residence at Shakespeare's Globe theatre, for which he wrote three plays, from 1998 to 2009.
+He was later playwright-in-residence at London's Finborough Theatre in West Brompton.
 Oswald established his own company, Heart's Tongue, to produce some of his plays.

-In March 2022, Oswald was interviewed about his verse drama plays on the podcast Hamlet to Hamilton: Exploring Verse Drama, hosted by Emily C. A. Snyder and Colin Kovarik.
+In March 2022, Oswald was interviewed about his verse-drama plays on the podcast Hamlet to Hamilton: Exploring Verse Drama, hosted by Emily C. A. Snyder and Colin Kovarik.

 Personal life

 Oswald is married to the poet Alice Oswald, with whom he has three children.

-They live in Devon, southwest England.
-His brother is the author James Oswald.
+In March 2025, he embarked on a 150-mile walk from Bristol to London, planned to last 13 days, while fasting to observe Ramadan, in order to raise money for children in Gaza.
+He finished his journey on 31 March with an event at the Marylebone Theatre, hosted by comedian Jen Brister.
+Describing the trip, Oswald said, "This pilgrimage was an act of empathy and resistance.
+It was a public declaration that we will not look away".